christian-schw/kubernetes-practice-project/README.md

 docker build . -t us.icr.io/$MY_NAMESPACE/myapp:v1
 ```

-The -t flag was used to set the name and tag of the image according to the IBM Cloud CR naming convention.<br>
+The -t flag was used to set the name and tag of the image according to the IBM course naming convention.<br>
 Result:<br>
 TODO: Insert image docker images<br>